Eschatologue/CM_wiki/docs/spells/4th-level.md

 You point at a location within range, and a glowing 1-foot-diameter ball of emerald acid streaks there and explodes in a 20-foot-radius sphere.
 Each creature in that area must make a Dexterity Saving Throw.
 On a failed save, a creature takes 10d4 acid damage and another 5d4 acid damage at the end of its next turn.
 On a successful save, a creature takes half the initial damage and no damage at the end of its next turn.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, the initial damage increases by 2d4 for each slot level above 4th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, the initial damage increases by 2d4 for each slot level above 4th.

 ### Wall of Fire
 *4th-level evocation*